SeanArchibald/scale-workshop/README.md

 ## Description

-[Scale Workshop](http://sevish.com/scaleworkshop/) is a tool that allows you to create microtonal tunings within your web browser.
-Your created tunings can be exported and downloaded to your device in the various formats.
-These tuning files can be loaded into some synthesizers, allowing you to play microtonal music with them.
+[Scale Workshop](http://sevish.com/scaleworkshop/) allows you to design microtonal scales and play them in your web browser.
+Export your scales for use with VST instruments.
+Convert Scala files to various tuning formats.

 ## Frequently Asked Questions

-### Is this a replacement for Scala/LMSO?

-No, those pieces of software are much more sophisticated.
-The goal of this project is *quick* input/generation/audition of tunings within the web browser.
-It's just a simple tool you can use conveniently.
+### What kinds of microtonal scales are possible with Scale Workshop?

+Scale Workshop can play any kind of microtonal scale, such as equal temperaments, just intonation, historical and traditional scales, non-octave scales, and any arbitrary tunings.
+The application offers a few methods to generate scales automatically based on parameters you set, or otherwise you can enter your scale data manually.

+### Can I play and hear my scale?

+Yes, the built-in synth allows you to play your scales within the web browser.
+If your browser supports web MIDI then you can use a connected MIDI device to play notes.
+Otherwise you can use your computer keyboard (e.g. a QWERTY keyboard) as an isomorphic keyboard controller to hear your scales.
+You can also play on a touch device using the 'Touch Keyboard' feature.

+### Can I use Scale Workshop to tune up other synths?

+Scale Workshop supports any synth that uses Scala (.scl/.kbm) files or AnaMark TUN (.tun) files.
+It can also export Native Instruments Kontakt tuning scripts, Max/MSP coll tuning tables and Pure Data text tuning tables.

+The Xen Wiki has a [list of microtonal software plugins](https://en.xen.wiki/w/List_of_Microtonal_Software_Plugins) that support Scala and AnaMark files.

-### How do I enter tuning data?
+### How do I enter scale/tuning data manually?

-Tuning data should be entered in to the text area labeled ‘Tuning Data’.
+Scale data should be entered in to the large text field labeled ‘Scale data’.
 Add each note on its own new line.
 Cents and ratios are both supported.

 * To specify a ratio, simply write it in the format e.g. `3/2`
 * To specify an interval in cents, include a . in the line e.g. `701.9` or `1200.`